rabdulwahhab/snarl/Snarl/Planning/observer.md

 ## Observer

 ### Setup/Teardown Functionality:
 The observer can register to look at a game at the beginning.
-Once they have been registered, they will receive updated from theGame Manager.
+Once they have been registered, they will receive updates from theGame Manager.
 - `registerObserver(observerId: str) -> RegistrationResponse`
 - `unRegisterObserver(observerId: str) -> RegistrationResponse`